bartoszlesniak/scoreboard/README.md

 This library is responsible for registering scores of World Cup matches and showing them in specific order.

+## Prerequisites

+Java version 8 or higher is required to run the code in this library.

 ## Usage

 Library comes with in memory repository implementation, so there's no need to use external databases to store the data.